 One more principal difference between libraries and frameworks is an inversion of control.
 It means that the framework uses (calls) functions of the user code and this user code is embedded in the default structure of the framework.
 When you work with a library, your code calls the library functions and then gets control.

 Let’s just say, If you’re a newbie programmer, a framework can help you to do complex things a bit faster.
-But Vue also has its guideline and set of rules to follow and learn.
+But being a framework, Vue also has its guideline and set of rules to follow and learn.

 React and Vue Similarities